bohdanbobrowski/blog2epub/README.md

 - downloads all text contents of selected blog to epub file,
 - downloads post comments,
 - downloads images, resizes them (to 400x300px) and converts to grayscale,
-- one post = one chapter,
+- one post = one epub chapter,
 - chapters are sorted by date ascending,
-- cover is generated automatically
+- cover is generated automatically from downloaded images (see readme header).

 ## Installation